invertase/react-native-apple-authentication/docs/MIGRATION.md

 ## Breaking Changes

+### Kotlin Version

+v2 of the module requires kotlinVersion of 1.3.50 or greater, and is confirmed working with 1.4.10 ("current stable" at the time this document was written on September 17, 2020)

+### How you reference this module's types

 All exports are now namespaced, so to migrate from v1 you need to alter your import statements and how you access the symbols.

 ### 1.x